-The Abraham Initiatives published today (Tuesday, July 23rd, 2019) the findings of its 2018 Personal Security 2018 Report: Violence, Crime and Policing in Arab Towns.
-The Abraham Initiatives launched the Personal Security Index in response to the bloody reality in Arab society, which has seen a sharp rise in crime and violence over recent years.
+The Abraham Initiatives published the findings of its 2019 Personal and Community Security Index: Violence, Crime and Policing in Arab Society on Monday, June 29th, 2020.
+The index was launched in response to the bloody reality in Arab society, which has seen a sharp rise in crime and violence over recent years.

-This is the second annual report on Violence, Crime, and Policing in Arab Communities.
-The report aims to provide an accurate picture of issues relating to policing and violence in Arab society, with an emphasis on attitudes among Arab citizens.
-The Index is published in cooperation with the Samuel Neaman Institute at the Technion and includes an attitudes survey and a review of the situation on the ground, based on the Abraham Initiatives’ monitoring program.
-The survey team was headed by Dr. Nuhad Ali and Ruth Levin-Chen.
+This is the third annual index published on this issue.
+The index aims to provide an accurate picture of policing and violence in Arab society, with an emphasis on attitudes among Arab citizens.
+It was published in cooperation with the Samuel Neaman Institute at the Technion and includes both survey findings and a review of the situation on the ground.

-The report is published as part of the Abraham Initiatives’ Safe Communities project, which seeks to promote service-oriented and positive policing for Arab citizens.
-The project is directed by Ola Najami Yousef and Ruth Levin-Chen.
+The index was published as part of The Abraham Initiatives’ Safe Communities Initiative, which seeks to promote service-oriented and positive policing for Arab citizens.
+The initiative is directed by Ola Najami and Ruth Lewin-Chen.

 * 21.9% of Arab citizens report that they or their family members have been victims of physical violence, including beatings, stabbings, or shootings in 2019

 * 29% of Arab citizens experienced threats or verbal violence towards them or their family members in the past year

 * 42.2% of Arab citizens feel threatened by violence in their locality of residence (up from 31.8% in 2018)

 * Only 17.4% of Arab citizens express confidence in the Israeli police (down from 26.1% in 2018)